jenkinsci/artifact-promotion-plugin/README.md

 # Artifact Promotion Plugin

+> :exclamation: :warning:
+> **This plugin is up for adoption!**
+> We are looking for new maintainers.
+> Visit our [Adopt a Plugin](https://jenkins.io/doc/developer/plugin-governance/adopt-a-plugin/) initiative for more information.

 This is a simple plugin to *promote* artifacts.
 This is done on the artifact repository server and due to this the promotion process is specific to the used repository server.

 In the first step, this plugin will support Sonatype Nexus OSS.

 ## Artifact Promotion in Sonatype Nexus OSS
 Nexus OSS doesn't support staging repositories like Nexus Pro.
 And, in addition, it does't support custom metadata.